 I earned both my bachelor's and master's degrees in Biophysics at Palacký University in Olomouc, Czech Republic.
 My previous work was on Fractal Characteristics of Biological Signals and Nonlinear Dynamics of Vocal Cords.
-Currently, I am in the process of focussing my future research topic.
+Currently, I am in the process of focusing my future research topic.
 Besides research, I enjoy popularizing Science, reading, and making art.

 I have obtained a Bachelor's degree in Agricultural Science and a Master's degree in Biotechnology from Bangladesh Agricultural University, Mymensingh.
 Before enrolling as a doctoral student at the University of Nebraska-Lincoln, I had gained professional experience as a Biotechnologist at the Basic and Applied Research on Jute (BARJ) project located in Dhaka, Bangladesh.
 At present, my research is primarily centered on the field of evolutionary genetics and genomics.